Skip to main content

 • Ice cube trays – these make it easy to batch cook and store some little person portions of recipes they’re enjoying

-• Messy mats – the floor around their highchair is going to look like a war zone, so a mat to put down that is easily washed is going to save a lot of time floor washing.
+• Messy mats – the floor around their high-chair is going to look like a war zone, so a mat to put down that is easily washed is going to save a lot of time floor washing.

 #7 Weaning recipes